Off the radar again: Ja Morant has same to-do list this year - WHIZ News

 Not only was Morant a nearly unanimous pick as NBA Rookie of the Year, he was the lone unanimous pick on the league’s All-Rookie first team with teammate Brandon Clarke, one of the rising stars for All-Star Weekend in Chicago and a three-time pick as the Western Conference’s rookie of the month.

-Morant led the Grizzlies scoring 17.8 points while starting 67 games.
+Morant led the Grizzlies with 17.8 points per game while starting 67 games.
 He also averaged 7.3 assists and 3.9 rebounds while shooting 47.7%.
 He had a pair of triple-doubles and 15 double-doubles.

 But Memphis lost the play-in game Aug.
 15 to Portland after going 2-6 in the seeding games to miss the playoffs.
 Morant took that personally even if the Grizzlies didn’t have Justice Winslow in the bubble and lost Jaren Jackson Jr. to a knee injury after three games.